-The following comments are offered about Figure 6-2:
+The following comments are offered about Figure 7-2:

-- As shown previously with PM10, annual landfill contributions to ambient BC concentrations (light blue bars) are substantial at the Landfill monitor, but low and stable at the Community monitor except for Year 4 and Year 5.
-In Year 4, the landfill contribution to Community BC levels averaged close to zero (-0.01 μg/m3, within the monitor's measurement error).
-In Year 5, the landfill contribution at the Community site increased significantly and became the highest among the three categories for the first time.
-The reason for this increase is unknown. - As measured at the Landfill BC monitor, the landfill contribution to ambient BC concentrations (light blue bar) declined by 65% from Year 1 to Year 2, but then increased during Year 2 through Year 5.
+- As shown previously with PM10, annual landfill contributions to ambient BC concentrations (light blue bars) are substantial at the Landfill monitor, but low and stable at the Community monitor (light orange bars).
+For the first three years, average landfill contributions to BC concentrations in the community were about 0.05 μg/m3.
+In Year 4, these contributions were close to zero (-0.03 μg/m3, within the monitor's measurement error), and in Year 6 averaged only 0.01 μg/m3.
+Years 5 and 7 were different.
+In these years, during working days, average landfill contributions at the Community site were greater than the additional regional contributions. - As measured at the Landfill BC monitor, the landfill contribution to ambient BC concentrations (light blue bar) declined by 69% from Year 1 to Year 2, but then increased during Year 2 through Year 5.
 These increases in measured BC concentrations at the landfill are assumed to be associated with a general increase in landfill activities or scope of operations, but no metric of that level of activity is provided.
 The landfill contribution to ambient BC concentrations dropped significantly from Year 5 to Year 6 at both the Landfill and Community monitors.
-Because tonnage has not decreased at the landfill, this decrease is probably not due to any decrease in landfill activities (no specific activity data is cited here.).
+Because tonnage has not decreased at the landfill, this decrease is probably not due to any decrease in landfill activities (no specific activity data is cited here).
 A portion of this decrease might reflect ongoing efforts to better control DPM emissions from the truck fleet throughout the SoCAB, as well as landfill-based trucks and equipment.

-7. Field Operations
+8. Field Operations